 In 1902 John Scott Montagu launched the weekly journal The Car Illustrated.
 Mainly about motoring, this beautifully illustrated periodical was subtitled A Journal of Travel by Land, Sea and Air.
 John Scott Montagu also launched a monthly journal called The Car.

-Fifty years later, Edward, the present Lord Montagu of Beaulieu, opened Palace House to the public.
+Fifty years later, Edward, 3rd Baron Montagu of Beaulieu, opened Palace House to the public.
 A collection of five early motor cars were placed on display in the entrance hall as a tribute to his father, John Scott Montagu, who had died in 1929.
 By 1956 this display had grown and was moved into converted wooden outbuildings to create the first Montagu Motor Museum.
 The opening ceremony was performed by Lord Brabazon of Tara.
-The same year, Lord Montagu of Beaulieu followed in his father’s footsteps and launched a motoring periodical – The Veteran & Vintage Magazine.
+The same year, Edward, Lord Montagu followed in his father’s footsteps and launched a motoring periodical – The Veteran & Vintage Magazine.
 This monthly journal covered Veteran, Edwardian, Vintage and Thoroughbred motoring and motor cycling.

 The Montagu Motor Museum proved very popular and in 1959 it moved into a larger, specially made building.
 Lord Brabazon of Tara again performed the opening ceremony.
 Public interest in old vehicles continued to grow and Montagu Motor Museums were opened in Brighton by 1961 and Measham in the Midlands by 1962.
 These satellite museums no longer exist, but the main Montagu Motor Museum at Beaulieu was replaced by the National Motor Museum in 1972 as an independent museum backed by a charitable trust: The National Motor Museum Trust.

-Just as his father John Scott Montagu had been a pioneer motorist, Lord Montagu of Beaulieu has been a pioneer of motoring heritage.
+Just as his father John Scott Montagu had been a pioneer motorist, Edward, Lord Montagu was a pioneer of motoring heritage.
 Enthusiasts had been calling for a motor museum since the early 1900s and a national museum of motoring finally became a reality in 1972.
 The dedication and perseverance of enthusiasts has always been very important in preserving old vehicles and motor cycles.
-Lord Montagu of Beaulieu has played a significant role in this story, setting up the National Motor Museum Trust as a charitable organisation and saving this legacy for the nation.
+Edward, Lord Montagu played a significant role in this story, setting up the National Motor Museum Trust as a charitable organisation and saving this legacy for the nation.

 Lord Montagu of Beaulieu, 1959.
 The Motoring Montagus.
 London: Cassell.